-ill answer you right away.
-If you call us with a complaint, we may be able to er on the same phone call. delay is in your be are answered within 30 calendar days.
-If we need more information and the est interest or if you ask for more time, we can take up to 14 more calendar days total) to answer your complaint.
-If we decide to take extra days, we will decision" or a "fa a complaint because we denied your request for a "fast coverage ast appeal," we will automatically give you a "fast complaint".
-If you have a t means we will give you an answer within 24 hours. e with some or all of your complaint or don't take responsibility for the complaining about, we will include our reasons in our response to you.
-You can also make complaints about quality of care to the Quality Improvement Organization When your complaint is about quality of care, you also have two extra options: □You can make yo our complaint directly to the Quality Improvement Organization. experts paid by th vement Organization is a group of practicing doctors and other health care see Federal government to check and improve the care given to Medicare 2 has contact information.
-Or ☐You can make yo same time. our complaint to both the Quality Improvement Organization and us at the
+Inswer you right away.
+If you call us with a complaint, we may be able to in the same phone call. delay is in your best i e answered within 30 calendar days.
+If we need more information and the interest or if you ask for more time, we can take up to 14 more calendar ys total) to answer your complaint.
+If we decide to take extra days, we will decision" or a "fast complaint because we denied your request for a "fast coverage appeal," we will automatically give you a "fast complaint".
+If you have a eans we will give you an answer within 24 hours. • rith some or all of your complaint or don't take responsibility for the applaining about, we will include our reasons in our response to you. u can also make complaints about quality of care to the Quality provement Organization When your complaint is a about quality of care , you also have two extra options: □You can make your complaint directly to the Quality Improvement Organization. experts paid by the F ment Organization is a group of practicing doctors and other health care dederal government to check and improve the care given to Medicare as contact information.
+Or ☐You can make your same time. complaint to both the Quality Improvement Organization and us at the